 Also, most formatting books will tell you that the first time we meet a character, we should CAPITALIZE their entire name.

-That’s a delicate balance, so let’s look at some great character description examples and learn how to write a character description.
+That’s a delicate balance, so let’s look at some great examples.

-The first great character description example comes from The Big Lebowski.
+Our first one comes from The Big Lebowski.

 INT.
 RALPH'S - NIGHT

 It is late, the supermarket all but deserted.
 We are tracking in on a fortyish man in Bermuda shorts and sunglasses at the dairy case.
 He is THE DUDE.
 His rumpled look and relaxed manner suggest a man in whom casualness runs deep.

 What’s great about this character introduction is the economy shown on the page.
 We get a wonderful scene setting of the grocery store and then go right to the core of The Dude.
 We learn just enough to understand his demeanor, and introducing him by the dairy counter sets up his love of white Russians.